 All customers are not equal.
 As a business owner, you must know that some buyers provide more revenue with fewer costs than other customers.
 That’s crucial for the profit of your business, and to learn where to focus your sales and nurturing efforts is key if you want to maximize your profit.

 For business owners, managers and marketers, the ability to calculate what customers are worth is attractive.
 That’s what makes CLV so popular in the business world – it brings both quantitative precision and a powerful viewpoint to customer acquisition and relationships.

 Customer Lifetime Value is the total amount of money that you expect a given customer to spend on your business in his/her lifetime.
 It is a metric that measures the net profit or revenue that you earn from the entire relationship with the customer.

 Understanding CLV is of huge importance when measuring your revenue metrics.
 It tells you how much revenue people will bring in over the estimated course of their relationship with your company.

 Every single one of your clients has a distinct value and their own average CLV.
 While most of the business world talks about average customer value, if you have more than one target group, you’ll want to calculate the CLV for each of them.

 By calculating it for each target customer, you’ll discover which of your target buyers have the biggest lifetime value for your business.

 Why Is Customer Lifetime Value Important?

-It’s the most important metric in business analytics.
+It’s one of the most important metrics in business analytics.
 If you don’t know the value of your target customer, you can’t plan the desired actions needed by your company to obtain these customers.